 - review of previous year’s WHS performance, including audits, incidents and plans against the set targets and key performance indicators (KPIs);

-- review of changes in legislation and other legal requirements;
+- changes in legislation and other legal requirements;

-- review of the hazard register, to ensure the hazard scores are as low as reasonably practicable and make recommendations to support reductions to an agreed level by introducing new WHS projects; and
+- University hazard register, to ensure the hazard scores are as low as reasonably practicable and make recommendations to support reductions to an agreed level by introducing new WHS initiatives in the University WHS Plan;

-- potential strategic changes that should be considered in response to upcoming changes in legislation, change of processes at the University, technological developments, changes in workforce makeup or changes resulting from audit or incident recommendations.
+- potential strategic changes that are to be considered in response to upcoming changes in legislation, change of processes at the University, technological developments, changes in workforce makeup or changes resulting from audit or incident recommendations.

-- The Associate Director, Work Environment Group in consultation with the University WHS Committee will ensure relevant stakeholders are consulted on the proposed new WHS plan including objectives and targets as per the WHS communication and consultation procedure.
+- The Associate Director, Work Environment Group in consultation with the University WHS Committee ensures relevant stakeholders are consulted on the proposed new WHS plan including objectives and targets as per the WHS communication and consultation procedure.

-- The chairpersons for the local WHS committees will provide their committees’ recommendations for WHS objectives, targets and programs to the University WHS Committee.
+- The chairpersons for the local WHS committees provide their committees’ recommendations for WHS objectives, targets and programs to the University WHS Committee.

 Training and competency

 - There are no training requirements for the setting and managing of WHS objectives, targets and programs, but prior planning experience and knowledge of the University processes is desired.

 |Printable version (PDF)|